j0giwa/ComfyLoot/README.md

 > [!WARNING]
 > AI Generated Content Disclosure <br><br>
-> This project follows a anti AI policy, no AI generated line should ever make it into stable.
+> This project follows a anti AI policy, no AI generated line will ever make it into a stable build.
-However for the Users reading this: as there are currently no reliable checks to proove this, just assume this project is 100% AI slop for the time beeing.
-> I'm looking into an automated AI detection, or idaly another form of reliable testimony for this project.

 ## Features